fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 The pattern syntax is heavily inspired by regular expressions (repetitions, alternatives, sequences, ...).

-From what I've seen until now, other linters also implement lints that directly work on syntax tree data structures, just like clippy does currently.
+From what I've seen until now, other linters also implement lints that directly work on syntax tree data structures, just like Clippy does currently.
 I would therefore consider the pattern syntax to be *new*, but please correct me if I'm wrong.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions